genome/bfx-workshop/lectures/week_07/README.md

 1. Complete the short "RNAseq Course Setup" section below to get your computer ready to do RNAseq analysis.

 2. Finish Module 1 of the RNAbio course: [Inputs](https://rnabio.org/module-01-inputs/0001/01/01/Intro_to_Inputs/)
-    - Be sure to note the "Knpwn issues" section at the bottom of this page, which has you modify a key check-strandedness command in #1.
+    - Be sure to note the "Known issues" section at the bottom of this page, which has you modify a key check-strandedness command in #1.
 3. Finish Module 2 of the RNAbio course: [Alignment](https://rnabio.org/module-02-alignment/0002/01/01/Intro_to_Alignment/)
     - Skip the "IGV" section, as we've covered most of that in class previously.
     - The "Team Assignment - Alignment" section is optional.
 Feel free to complete it if you want a challenge!